-The Company is a leading global designer, developer, fabless manufacturer and marketer of sensor integrated circuits ("ICs") and application-specific analog power ICs enabling important emerging technologies in the automotive and industrial markets.
-The Company is a leading supplier of magnetic sensor IC solutions worldwide based on market share, driven by its market leadership in the automotive market.
-The Company's products are foundational to automotive and industrial electronic systems.
-Sensor ICs designed and developed by the Company enable customers to precisely measure motion, speed, position and current, while the Company's power ICs include high-temperature and high-voltage capable motor drivers, power management ICs, light emitting diode driver ICs and isolated gate drivers.
+The Company is a leading global designer, developer, fabless manufacturer and marketer of sensor integrated circuits ("ICs") and application-specific power ICs, enabling the most important emerging technologies in the automotive and industrial markets.
+With the broadest portfolio of magnetic sensor IC solutions available, underpinned by our strong position in the automotive market, we are the leading magnetic sensor supplier worldwide based on market share.
+Our products are foundational to automotive and industrial electronic systems.
+Our sensor ICs enable our customers to precisely measure motion, speed, position and current, while our power ICs include high-temperature and high-voltage capable motor drivers, power management ICs, light emitting diode driver ICs and isolated gate drivers.
+We believe that our technology expertise, combined with our deep applications knowledge and strong customer relationships, enable us to develop solutions that provide more value to customers than typical ICs.
+Compared to a typical IC, our solutions are more integrated, intelligent and sophisticated for complex applications and easier for customers to use.

-Our product portfolio includes over 1,000 products across a range of high-performance analog mixed-signal semiconductors and includes magnetic sensor ICs, and power ICs.
-We apply our deep technology know-how to deliver magnetic sensing IC and power IC solutions to: (i) sense speed, position, and current and to enable electric powertrains, improve vehicle fuel efficiency and CO2 emissions, enable safer cars through advanced driver assistance systems and safety features, and enhance factory automation and clean energy systems; (ii) regulate systems to improve safety and power efficiency and ultimately reduce solution size; and (iii) drive motors through our advanced, proprietary algorithms that provide industry-leading reliability and energy efficiency, with minimal audible noise and vibration.
+Our product portfolio includes over 1,500 products across a range of high-performance analog mixed-signal semiconductors.
+We apply our deep technology know-how to deliver magnetic sensing IC and power IC solutions to: (i) sense speed, position, and current and to enable electric powertrains, improve vehicle fuel efficiency and meet customer demands for lower CO2 emissions, enable safer cars through advanced driver assistance systems and safety features, and enhance factory automation and clean energy systems; (ii) regulate systems to improve safety and power efficiency and ultimately reduce solution size; and (iii) drive motors through our advanced, proprietary algorithms that provide industry-leading reliability and energy efficiency, with minimal audible noise and vibration.

-For calendar year 2023, our in-scope products that contain Conflict Minerals that may have originated from a Covered Country included both our magnetic sensor and power ICs.
-Conflict Minerals were necessary to the functionality and production of our ICs for the year ended December 31, 2023.
+For the calendar year 2024, our in-scope products that contain Conflict Minerals that may have originated from a

+Covered Country included both our magnetic sensor and power ICs.
+Conflict Minerals were necessary to the functionality and production of our ICs for the year ended December 31, 2024.